|

 projects and research keep distracting from this writing, so I'm

-posting terse results for now, in the Selected Observations table
+posting terse results for now, in the Results and Observations table

 below.